 All six nations, namely Guatemala, El Salvador, Nicaragua, Costa Rica, Panama, and Honduras, have Spanish status as “de jure,” except for Belize.

 Spanish is spoken as a first or second language by 90% to 99% of the population in this region.
-Besides, around half of the people in Belize can speak Spanish.
+Around half of the people in Belize can speak Spanish.

 Approximately 170 million people use Spanish to communicate out of Central America’s 182 million total population.